ViktorKrpn/alteos_test/README.md

 # Alteos test project

-This is a test project for a position of junior developer
+This is a test project for a position of junior developer.

 ### Prerequisites

-Before starting the app, please make sure that you have installed docker and docker-compose on your maschine
+Before starting the app, please make sure that you have installed docker and docker-compose on your maschine.

 ### Installing